Why Are You Yelling?

 Ode to Presentation Skills

 I attended a voiceover conference this past weekend and sat in on several presentations.
-It was pretty much all “sit-and-get” with opportunities for questions.
+It was pretty much all “sit-and-get” sessions with opportunities for questions.
 As you might expect, it was a mixed bag.
 But then, these were primarily voiceover artists whose profession regularly calls for them to interpret and deliver the words given to them, not necessarily write their own stuff, so I took a forgiving mindset into the presentations.
 One presenter eschewed any slides on-screen altogether (quiet hallelujah) and just talked through his points and ideas.
 That was admittedly a risky approach, but he was knowledgeable enough that he could proceed in this way and help everyone in the room gain useful information.
 Others committed some proverbial cardinal sins of presentations.
-Clearly they were not quite polished enough, but that was fine for this particular conference.
+Clearly they were not quite polished enough, but that was still fine for this particular conference.

 Did you see that dreaded word in the previous paragraph?
 PowerPoint.
 Insert your own shuddering reaction here.
 Don’t get me wrong – PowerPoint, Keynote, Google Slides, Canva, Prezi – they’re all wonderful, powerful tools capable of enhancing your presentation.
 But they are tools.
 At the end of the day, no one cares how impressive the builder’s hammer was; they care about what the builder actually built.
-And set of PowerPoint slides is only as effective as the message the presenter delivers with them.
+And a set of PowerPoint slides is only as effective as the message the presenter delivers with them.
 Transitions, animations, little GIFs embedded in Canva, etc. – they’re all nerdy and sometimes cool things in the programming, but they don’t make the presentation itself any more interesting.
 Sometimes they actually distract.

 By now, you’re probably asking, “Okay, since you’re such a pro at presentations, what should everyone be doing to be like you, smart guy?
 HUH?!?”
 The answers are simpler than you might think.
 From my experience, a good presentation comes down to 5 core ideas: